aws-amplify/docs/docs/cli/function/layers.md

 description: Use Amplify CLI's Lambda layer capability to reuse code & assets across functions.
 ---

-Lambda layers allows you to pull common code & assets for your Lambda function into a centralized location.
+Lambda layers allow you to pull common code & assets for your Lambda function into a centralized location.
 With Lambda layers you can:
 1. _*Re-use your code & assets*_: Your Lambda functions can leverage these layers to reuse shared code & assets across functions
 2. _*Speed up function deployments*_: Iterating on your Lambda function will be significantly faster because it can be independently updated from the layer which usually contains the bulk of large static content